Practicing

 Music Theory

 Students with music theory workbook assignments are encouraged to complete a small portion of their assignment each day.
 This helps keep material fresh in the student’s mind.
-Questions about assignments should be asked before the next lesson.
+Questions about assignments should be asked at the next lesson.

 Questions Outside of Scheduled Lesson Time